ORIENTAL TURKEY - DANCE AND CULTURE TOUR - September 13-26

 We will leave Urfa and to get even a broader idea of the southern Anatolian culture we have arranged a visit to Mardin, a city located near the Syrian border and the center of Mardin province.
 The old city is built mostly on the southern slope of a long hill.
 It is known for its specific architecture, although historically, Mardin produced sesame.
 The town is also famous for the high quality of its filigree jewelry.
-Free time to have lunch.
+Free time to have lunch (not provided).

 After lunch our journey continues to Diyarbakır, where we will arrive late afternoon.
 The town lies in the heart of Kurdish culture and is one of Turkey’s most beautiful cities with a very rich history.
 It is also modern, dynamic, and full of life, but still free of mass tourism.
 Its main draws are all UNESCO World Heritage Sites: the impressive city walls, lavish green fields, and an old bridge.
 Several old houses, churches, and mosques complete the feast.
 Dinner will be included.
 In the evening we will plan a nice program.

 Monday September 25 - Dance class – free afternoon - farewell dinner

 Dance class10.00-12.00 with a local teacher.
 As you might expect Diyarbakır has a large selection of nice cafeterias and restaurants to have lunch (not provided).
 It is almost the last day of our tour and you can spend your free afternoon as you like.
 Relax on a nice terrace to process all travel impressions or you might want to do some last shopping or choose your own cultural experience.
 We will have a farewell dinner together (included).